MethodsBDT/gbcs-vtn-reference-implementation/README.md

 # starting up a container
 docker run -p 8080:8080 swagger_server
 ```
-Note the presence of Dockerfile-lambda.
-This is used by a CI/CD pipeline to create a
-docker image which is pushed to a cloud environment to support the online OADR3 Test Tool.
-The details of the CI/CD pipeline are described elsewhere.

 The above assumes that you are building a Docker image for the same architecture as the host you are building them on.
 If building a Docker image for another architecture, the `--platform` flag must be specified.
 And to build a multi-platform image, list each architecture, e.g. `--platform linux/arm64,linux/amd64`
 [This blog post from David Herron](https://techsparx.com/software-development/docker/tutorials/multi-stage-multi-platform.html) provides further explanation and insight.

+Note the presence of Dockerfile-lambda.
+This is used by a CI/CD pipeline to create a
+Docker image which is pushed to a cloud environment to support the online OADR3 Test Tool.
+The details of the CI/CD pipeline are described elsewhere.

 ## Interacting with the running VTN